Martingale Methods for Sequential Estimation of Convex Functionals and Divergences: Background

 Supermartingales and submartingales are respectively defined by replacing the equality in the above display by $\leq$ and $\geq$.
 When it causes no confusion, we frequently abbreviate $(S_t)_{t=1}^\infty$ and $(\calF_t)_{t=1}^\infty$ by $(S_t)$ and $(\calF_t)$.
 The construction of confidence sequences typically relies on maximal inequalities.
 A prominent example is Ville's inequality \citep{ville1939}, which states that any nonnegative supermartingale $(S_t)$ satisfies

 Inequality \eqref{eq:forward_ville} is a time-uniform extension of Markov's inequality for nonnegative random variables.
-Intuitively, the unbounded range in Ville's inequality is made possible by the fact that supermartingales have non-increasing expectations---see for instance~\citet{howard2020} for a formal proof.
-In contrast, submartingales admit non-decreasing expectations, and do not generally satisfy an infinite-horizon inequality such as \eqref{eq:forward_ville}.
-Nonnegative submartingales $(S_t)_{t=1}^\infty$ instead satisfy Doob's submartingale inequality (e.g. \cite{durrett2019}, Theorem 4.4.2), which states that
+The unbounded range in Ville's inequality is made possible by nonnegativity, and the fact that supermartingales have nonincreasing expectations---see for instance~\citet{howard2020} for a formal proof.
+In contrast, submartingales admit nondecreasing expectations, and do not generally satisfy an infinite-horizon inequality such as \eqref{eq:forward_ville}.
+Nonnegative submartingales $(S_t)_{t=1}^\infty$ instead satisfy Doob's submartingale inequality (e.g. \cite{durrett2019}, Theorem 4.4.2):